 I also used a favorite ganache recipe where Chellie used melted bittersweet chocolate.
 I’m sure either would be great. :)

-This cake is incredibly moist and quite rich.
-It’s not for the faint hearted as Chellie says, that’s for sure.
+This deep dark chocolate cake is incredibly moist and quite rich.
+It’s not for the faint-hearted as Chellie says, that’s for sure.
 If dark chocolate is not in your list of favorites, you’ll probably only like this cake instead of wanting to marry it like I do.
 Out of the six of us, only one family member turned their nose up (non a dark chocolate fan).
 So I consider that a winner any day of the week.

 - 1 cup sugar